MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/environment-controller-core.md

 ---
-title: "How the top-level classes work: CoreWebView2, Controller, Environment, and Settings"
+title: "How the top-level classes work: CoreWebView2, Controller, and Environment"
-description: "Overview of how the top-level WebView2 classes work: CoreWebView2, Controller, Environment, and Settings."
+description: "Overview of how the top-level WebView2 classes work: CoreWebView2, Controller, and Environment."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual